jsoma/excel-tutorials/pivot-tables-crashes/README.md

 ## 📝 Question Set Three: Pivot tables

+> You'll want to watch [Excel: PivotTables for Beginners](https://www.linkedin.com/learning/excel-pivottables-for-beginners/excel-pivottables-made-easy) to be able to complete these questions.
+You'll be able to log in to LinkedIn Learning using your Columbia email address.

-For Values, we will use the count of the `CRASH_DATE` column.
+For values, we will generally use the count of the `CRASH_DATE` column.

 According to the dataset...

 1. What borough has the most crashes?
 2. For each borough, list the number of people killed in motor vehicle crashes during this timeframe.